VladimirBuslayev/fire-chicken/docs/CURRENT_STATE.md

 ## Known follow-up items

-### 1. Some previously corrected cards appear missing after sync

-After the full re-sync for pricing, some cards that were previously visible appear to be absent for specific artists.
-Known examples:

-- Giratina from Lost Origin (Shinji Kanda)
-- Altaria from Crown Zenith (Asako Ito)

-The root cause is not yet confirmed.
-Possible explanations, in order of likelihood:

-- Cards are present in Supabase but `artist_id` was not resolved (illustrator string didn't match an alias), so they don't surface when the frontend queries by illustrator name
-- Cards are absent from TCGdex's current catalog (removed, renamed, or not yet added)
-- The sync incremental logic skipped these sets and they were not re-fetched
-- A manual correction applied via the frontend was overwritten by the full sync upsert

-Needs investigation before next feature work.
-Do not assume the sync is correct without spot-checking against known card counts.
+### 1. Deploy enrichment read-model and validate

+Run `card_extras_and_view.sql` in Supabase, insert the verified high-priority `card_extras` rows (Giratina and Altaria cards in swsh11, swsh12, swsh12.5), deploy the updated `index.html`, clear the card cache, and validate the corrected cards appear on the expected artist pages.
+Full regression: pricing UI, owned/missing, favorites, eBay links, share/binder.

+### 2. Bulk enrichment of null-illustrator cards across swsh9–swsh12.5

+Once the read-model is validated, the remaining work is a one-time data-quality pass: query Supabase for all cards in swsh9–swsh12.5 where `illustrator` is null, verify each against a trusted source (Bulbapedia, pokemontcg.io, physical card scan), and insert `card_extras` rows with the correct illustrator name and a `source_note`.
+Do not bulk-insert unverified data.
+This is a follow-up pass and does not block Gate 2 migration once the read-model itself is validated.

-### 2. TCGPlayer Market may not be the most useful primary price
+### 3. TCGPlayer Market pricing framing

-The modal currently leads with TCGPlayer Market price.
-For buying decisions at card shows, the more practically useful signals are NM Low (the cheapest near-mint copy listed), recent eBay sold prices, or a buylist price.
-Market price averages across all listed copies and conditions.
-This framing should be revisited when the pricing display is next touched — but requires no code change until then.
-Document the concern here so it is not forgotten.
+The modal leads with TCGPlayer Market price.
+For buying decisions at card shows, NM Low or recent eBay sold prices may be more practically useful.
+Framing should be revisited when pricing display is next touched.

-### 3. Artist page summary has no collapse control
+### 4. Artist page summary has no collapse control

-The artist bio / story section on individual artist pages expands to full text with no way to collapse it.
-On mobile this adds significant scroll distance before reaching the card grid.
-A collapse toggle (or truncation with "read more") is a UX follow-up, particularly relevant for the card-show use case where fast browsing matters.
+The artist bio section has no collapse toggle.
+On mobile this adds significant scroll distance before the card grid.
+A follow-up UX improvement, especially relevant for card-show use.

 ## Current gate